 A custom action is a wrapper for an HTTP request.
 You can use a custom action in an Action state to make API requests to Zendesk or a third-party service, such as Slack or Shopify.
+Custom actions are scoped to a ZIS integration, which is defined by the integration key.

 Defining a custom action